-Have you ever thought if you can recycle your light bulbs?
+Have you ever thought if you can recycle light bulbs?
 What do you usually do with your bulbs once they go out?

 According to a 2019 report, a whopping 72% of the world’s electronic waste (also known as e-waste) doesn’t get recycled and ends up in the landfill instead.

-This includes computers, appliances, TV screens, smartphones, and in some cases, even our lightbulbs.
+E-waste includes computers, electronic appliances, TV screens, smartphones, and in some cases, even our light bulbs.

-E-waste is the fastest-growing waste stream when it comes to both commercial and domestic waste, with over 23kg of electronic waste per person produced in the UK alone.
+This type of electronic waste is the fastest-growing waste stream when it comes to both commercial and domestic waste.
+Over 23kg of e-waste is produced per person in the UK alone.
 Without doubt, e-waste is going to become the new ‘plastic’ in terms of environmental problems unless it’s recycled properly.

 So why is recycling electrical items like light bulbs so challenging?
 And what can we do to dispose of them in the most sustainable way?